radareorg/radare2-book/src/plugins/python.md

 ## Plugins in Python

-At first, to be able to write a plugins in Python for radare2 you need to install r2lang plugin: `r2pm -i lang-python`.
+At first, to be able to write a plugins in Python for radare2 you need to install r2lang plugin: `r2pm -i rlang-python`.
 Note - in the following examples there are missing functions of the actual decoding for the sake of readability!